grafana/thema/FAQ.md

 ## Why, why, _whyyy_ does the universe need yet another schema system?

-No existing schema system was reasonably capable of encapsulating all of the following within a unified, portable, verifiable structure:
+We asked the question, "what if a schema system managed backwards compatibility by construction, rather than post hoc, best effort, via separate tooling?"
+Thema is the answer we came up with - the minimal set of logical constructs for addressing the problem:

 1. Schemas themselves
-2. Backwards compatibility guarantees
+2. Fully general backwards compatibility checks
-3. Logic for translating resources across schema versions
+3. Logic for translating instances across schema versions

-Thema exists because we believe that the combination of these things fundamentally changes the kinds of loosely-coupled systems we can build.
+No existing system was reasonably capable of encapsulating all of these into a unified, portable, verifiable structure.

 ## You can't fool me.
 Breaking changes are breaking - how can they possibly be made non-breaking?